• Level of education

 21. Study of lossless transmission lines

-23. Voltage and current distribution along the line
+23. Distribution of voltage and current along the line

-24. Impedance at each point of the line
+24. Impedance at each point along the line

 25. Reflection factor and impedance